Articles

 Getting Aged Care financial decisions right

 The Continuum Financial Planners experienced advice team can work with you to help you make financial decisions in your best interests.
 Our Accredited Aged Care Adviser can help you with all financial aspects in evaluating your aged care arrangements.
-To arrange a meeting with our team, call our office (on 07-34213456), or click to Book A Meeting.
+To arrange an appointment with our team –

 You may wish to refresh your understanding of the earlier matters we published in this series: they are available on our website: Aged Care myths debunked – RADs; and Debunking Aged Care myths.
 For more information about our Aged Care service, go to this Page on the website.

-(This article was first posted in May 2024.
-It may occasionally be refreshed/ updated.)
+(This article was first posted by us in May 2024.
+We occasionally refresh/ update it, most recently in July 2025.)